Marijuana laws: Why medics should just say no

 Back at work, however, every EMS agency in the United States has (or should have) a zero-tolerance policy for the use of alcohol while on duty.
 That is, inasmuch as alcohol leaves the body at a rate of roughly six hours an ounce; theoretically, an employee who stops drinking at 11 p.m. should be alcohol-free and ready to work at 7 a.m. the next morning.

 Thus, any employee who tests positive for the presence of alcohol on duty should face immediate and severe sanctions.

 Linear logic dictates that the same should be true of an employee who, off-duty and not representing the employer, uses marijuana in a jurisdiction where doing so is legal and is done in compliance with the governing laws and regulations.
 Not so fast.

 Most if not all EMS agencies have a zero-tolerance policy for marijuana use and most employees are subject to causal and/or random drug testing.
 Unlike alcohol, although the effects of marijuana are relatively short-lived, the drug remains present in the body for weeks.

 So, can the employer still fire an employee for having trace amounts of marijuana in his or her system, even where the marijuana was used legally?

-No…and Yes.
-The Tenth Amendment to the Constitution of the United States provides that: "The powers not delegated to the United States by the Constitution, nor prohibited by it to the States, are reserved to the States respectively, or to the people."
+No … and Yes.
+The 10th Amendment to the Constitution of the United States provides that: "The powers not delegated to the United States by the Constitution, nor prohibited by it to the States, are reserved to the States respectively, or to the people."